arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 1. Now, you will create public endpoints for the virtual machine.
 This will allow you to connect to the virtual machine services running on the selected ports from another application on the Internet.
 In particular, you will open the ports used by MongoDB, the NoSQL database server you will install in the Linux server.

-	> **Note:** Virtual machines use endpoints to communicate within Windows Azure and with other resources on the Internet.
-All virtual machines that you create in Windows Azure can automatically communicate with other virtual machines in the same cloud service or virtual network.
+	> **Note:** Virtual machines use endpoints to communicate within Microsoft Azure and with other resources on the Internet.
+All virtual machines that you create in Microsoft Azure can automatically communicate with other virtual machines in the same cloud service or virtual network.
 However, you need to add an endpoint to a machine for other resources on the Internet, like web applications, or other virtual networks to communicate with it.
 	>
 	> For web applications to connect to the MongoDB server running on the virtual machine you will need to open the following private ports, as explained in the following steps.
 	>